Baking Healthier Cookies Cakes And Pies

-You Know What is Good for Your Family so Give it to Them
+You Know What Is Good For Your Family

 My kookie cookie theory is that cookies can be good for you.
 You just have to insure that you are eating cookies with healthier ingredients in them.
 Making healthier food choices for your family is a wonderful way to show them how much you care.

-Desserts are a delicious way to get the family to enjoy the nutritious goodness of oats, fruit, berries, and nuts.
+You can adapt and adjust to insure your ingredients are healthy while still allowing for maximum taste tempting enjoyment.
+Desserts can be a delicious way to get the family to enjoy the nutritious goodness of oats, fruit, berries, and nuts.

 Whenever you reach for a dessert recipe try this little experiment.
 Cut the amount of requested sugar by one third.
 If the final result comes out okay then the next time you use that recipe cut the recipe's original sugar amount by one half.
 If the finished product once again tastes acceptable then this new amount of sugar will be what you apply to all future batches.
 You may find yourself pleasantly surprised by how many recipes this method can effectively be applied to.
 (Just not on my recipes because I have already adjusted them.)